-The 3-dimensional TrabecuLink structure, with its pore size, porosity and type of structure, provides a basis for biologic fixation.
-12,13
+The 3-dimensional TrabecuLink structure, with its pore size, porosity and type of structure, also provides an excellent basis for promoting osseoconduction and microvascularization, taking into account the requirements for the cell-adhesive protein layer (fibronectin - vitronectin - fibrinogen).

-The MobileLink Acetabular Cup System can be used with E-DUR (highly crosslinked, Vit-E PE) inserts.
-The polyethylene inserts are available in neutral and 5 mm shoulder options.
+The MobileLink Acetabular Cup System can be used with ceramic or UHMWPE inserts.
+UHMWPE inserts are available in X-LINKed and E-DUR (highly crosslinked, Vit-E PE) versions.
+All UHMWPE inserts are available in a standard version and 5mm shoulder option (protection against luxation).

 The MobileLink Acetabular Cup System can be combined with modular offset and/or inclining Shell/Insert Adapters (Face Changer).
-The adapters allow restoration of the anatomy in revision cases.
+The adapters allow restoration of the anatomy in revision cases and necessary adjustments.
+In addition, the adapters permit the use of ceramic inserts in revision arthroplasties as well.
 The MobileLink Acetabular Cup System can be transformed into a modular dual mobility system, with the use of Dual Mobility Inserts made from EndoDur.
 The DM Insert is to accommodate poly DM Liners from the BiMobile Dual Mobility System.

 The dual mobility concept was developed by Prof. Gilles Bousquet in the 1970s with the aim of avoiding recurrent hip luxations.
-A modular Dual Mobility System is composed of a Dual Mobility Insert with a highly polished inner surface placed in a Shell in which a mobile polyethylene Liner with a pressed-in Prosthesis Head articulates.
+A modular Dual Mobility System is composed of a Dual Mobility Insert with a highly polished inner surface placed in a Shell in which a mobile polyethylene Liner with a pressed-in Prosthesis Head is articulates.